 AIRGUN CHILD FATALITIES

-We are aware of at least NINETEEN children/young people who have died in airgun related incidents.
+We are aware of at least TWENTY children/young people who have died in airgun related incidents.
 There may be others we are not aware of.

 Child on child airgun deaths are avoidable tragedies.
 The 'boys' toys' culture surrounding airguns is perpetuated because of inadequacies in public protection measures relating to the purchase, ownership, use and storage of airguns.
 These issues remain unaddressed in England and Wales despite numerous deaths.
 New legislation applies in Scotland.

 The Air Weapons and Licensing (Scotland) Bill

 The Airweapons and Licensing (Scotland) Bill was passed by the Scottish Parliament in June 2015 and received the Royal Assent in August 2015.
-Under the provisions of the Act it will be an offence for a person to use, possess, purchase or acquire an air weapon in Scotland without holding an air weapon certificate.
+Under the provisions of the Act it is an offence for a person to use, possess, purchase or acquire an air weapon in Scotland without holding an air weapon certificate.